Having worked as a travel nurse for more than 10 years & in over 10 hospitals accross USA, Amanda has a well rounded and

 Customer service is the provision of a service to a customer.
 As this applies to Healthcare, the customers are the patients, their families, and the communities that are served.
 The service provided is health maintanence.
 Millions of people access healthcare each week.
 Whether it be routine exams, urgent care, emergency room care, lab work, radiology, surgeries...the list goes on.
 Healthcare is one of the largest businesses in existence, impacting millions worldwide.

 In the United States of America, the healthcare system is set up so that patients have the right and ability to choose their provider and choose where they receive care.
 This means hospitals and practices must provide good customer service in order to compete for patients.
-What patient would choose to go to the doctor who is know to be rude and always seems to be in a rush?
+What patient would choose to go to a doctor who is know to be rude, unprofessional, inattentive, and always seems to be in a rush?
 What patient would choose to seek care at a facility with the reputation of being dirty, having long waits, or poor outcomes and reviews?

 Customer satisfaction measures what people think or how they feel about the services they were provided.
 In hospitals, patients receive surveys to measure their perspective of the services provided.
 A common survey is HCAHPS (Hospital Consumer Assessment of Healthcare Providers and Services).
 This survey collects objective data that enables comparisons to be made amongst hospitals across the country.